Share on Facebook Share on Twitter Share via e-mail Print

 “You said a copy of a Fabergé ornament had been stolen, not the real thing.
 What would these museums have that would be valuable?”
 Rachel asked.

 “The stolen things didn’t seem to have much monetary value at all.
-More or less nicknacks in some cases.”
+More or less knickknacks in some cases.”
 Ms. Shinkampf waved a maroon-nailed finger.
 “Just find out if they’re missing anything, even if it’s not something expensive.”
 She swished out of the room with another satisfied glance at herself in the mirror, fingering her pearls and trailing Bond’s of Texas Lavender Eau de Parfum.

 “Right,” said Rachel, putting the list of assignments by the phone.
 “Lucky me.”